 For further information please refer to the Professional Standards Policy

-To transition to Full Registration, please complete and submit a Transition to Full Registration eForm available via Teacher Login at least 28 days prior to the expiry of your registration.
+To transition to Full Registration, please complete and submit a Transition to Full Registration online form available via Teacher Login at least 28 days prior to the expiry of your registration.

 (Note: a paper copy of the application form is available if required, by contacting the TRBWA)

-Once you have completed all sections of your eForm application and uploaded copies of your identity documents and supporting evidence, you may submit your eForm application.
+Once you have completed all sections of your online application form and uploaded copies of your identity documents and supporting evidence, you may submit your online application form.
 You will receive an email acknowledgement from the TRBWA when your application has been successfully submitted.

 To avoid delays, please take care when checking the completeness of your application.